How Venture Capital Funding Works (Pre-Seed to Series C): Valuation, Dilution, Term Sheets, and Pitch Decks

 Series C Funding:

-Companies looking for Series C funding have a proven business model, a customer business that is growing, either steadily or like hockey stick.
-As such, funding is required to either develop new products, expand into new markets, or even to acquire other companies.
-So Series C is a race to the top, and is focused on growing as quickly and as successfully as possible, to have a sustainable competitive advantage in the market.
+Companies looking for Series C funding have a proven business model and a customer base that’s growing, either steadily or like a hockey stick.
+At this point, funding is often used to develop new products, expand into new markets, or acquire other companies, and the priority becomes building durable advantage at scale.

 In most cases, companies will end their funding rounds with Series C and either go for Initial Public Offering (IPO), or may get acquired.
 If this is case, Series C may be used to boost the valuation to gain the highest return on investment (ROI) for the investors.
 In 2021, the median pre-money valuation for Series C companies was around $68 million.